Faces of Haiti

 Through Compassion’s timely intervention, Ferlandie was able to return to university where she studied education science.

 “I believe one thing: if I am alive today, God has a reason for that and for the rest of my life I want to be available for Him and for His service,” says Ferlandie.

 The earthquake completely destroyed Erickson’s home and school.
 Erickson and his family moved to the countryside in order to survive but this meant he was unable to attend school, so the family returned a short time later.
 Homeless, they ended up sleeping on the floor of Erickson’s Compassion child development centre in Haiti’s capital, Port-au-Prince.

 With his family’s livelihood devastated, Erickson’s father Eric qualified for a small, low-interest business loan as part of Compassion’s Critical Interventions recovery efforts.
 Now, Erickson and his family have transitioned from living in a tented refugee camp to a small home behind the purified water business his father started.
 Called Favor of God Purified Water, the business serves the new neighbourhood that is developing on the outskirts of Haiti’s capital city.

 “I am very grateful for this [centre] and the Compassion staff.
 With my child’s dreams to become a doctor in the medical field, Compassion can help him achieve this in his life,” says Eric.

-To help children like these when disaster strikes, consider giving to our Disaster Relief Fund which allows Compassion to respond quickly and appropriately to disasters such as earthquakes, typhoons, floods and fires.
+To help children like these when disaster strikes, give to our Disaster Relief Critical Need which allows Compassion to respond quickly and appropriately to disasters such as earthquakes, typhoons, floods and fires.